Easter Egg Cupcakes with Swiss Meringue Buttercream - lemon infused yellow cake topped with the most dreamy vanilla frosting and a cute candy nest.

 3) Set mixer to low and add the butter.
 When all of the butter is incorporated, turn the mixer to medium and beat until fluffy.
 Turn mixer down to low and add vanilla.
 Mix until smooth and creamy.

-Add green coconut and Starburst Sweet & Sour Jellybeans on top.
+Add green coconut and jellybeans on top such as these Starburst Sweet & Sour Jellybeans.

 Serve for dessert at your Easter celebration.
 Enjoy!